samirsahoo007/system-design-primer/README.md

 * What positions you are interviewing for
 * Which companies you are interviewing with
 * Luck

-More experienced candidates are generally expected to know more about system design.
-Architects or team leads might be expected to know more than individual contributors.
-Top tech companies are likely to have one or more design interview rounds.

 Start broad and go deeper in a few areas.
 It helps to know a little about various key system design topics.
 Adjust the following guide based on your timeline, experience, what positions you are interviewing for, and which companies you are interviewing with.